Hospitality Markets In Focus

 Introduction

 Contrary to the optimistic economic forecasts that emerged in Q1 of 2025, the hospitality sector is looking at a more sobering reality for the year.
 Industry experts and executives predicted that 2025 would mark a turnaround for hotels, restaurant, and casinos, with expectations of increased traffic, sales, and profitability in-house that would drive investment and acquisition activity.
-However, early optimism has dimmed as economic turbulence and operational challenges reshape the business landscape for restaurants, bars, hotels, and casinos.
+However, economic turbulence and operational challenges have reshaped the business landscape for hospitality risks.

 Several major hotel companies have downgraded their 2025 RevPAR guidance in Q1 earnings reports, citing ongoing economic uncertainty.1 This trend was further reinforced when CoStar and Tourism Economics downgraded their 2025 and 2026 growth projections for U.S. hotel top-line performance metrics amid “elevated macroeconomic concerns.”
 These downgrades signal a fundamental shift from the sector’s initial confidence to a more cautious, risk-aware posture.2

-Restaurants have experienced an uneven year so far, showing signs of growth in sales even with a decrease in traffic,4 yet forecasts predict a bearish outlook for the second half of the year.5 Employment is up, particularly in limited service, quick-service, and fast-casual establishments, while full-service restaurant employment remains below pre-pandemic levels.6 While the uncertainty of tariff policies looms heavily over the industry, analysts and executives still forecast modest growth overall for 2025, expected the increase to take place in Q3 and Q4.7
+Restaurants have experienced an uneven year so far, showing signs of growth in sales even with a decrease in traffic,4 yet forecasts predict a bearish outlook for the second half of the year.5 Employment is up, particularly in limited service, quick-service, and fast-casual establishments, while full-service restaurant employment remains below pre-pandemic levels.
+6

 Technology’s Mixed Bag

 The hospitality industry remains a high frequency target of cyber-attacks due to the to the large volume of sensitive customer data handled and stored.
 The average cost of a data breach in the hospitality sector reached $3.36 million in 2023, a 14% increase from 2022.
 In May, Krispy Kreme released information about a data breach the company discovered in late November 2024.
 The company reported thatover 160,000 people were affected by the event, with both customer and employee information at risk including social security numbers, financial data, IDs, and health records.
-Krispy Kreme said the event affected operations at some locations and estimated costs incurred so far to be $14 million, which, the company said will be covered in part by its cyber insurance policy.8 Despite the risks that technology brings, the industry is leaning into AI as a means to enhance customer experience both online and instore.
-The expectations are brands will employee less workers while relying more third-party businesses to gain improvements in efficiencies for inventory, management, with the eye to reduce costs.9 New technologies may also provide increased security, with AI employed for secure connections and blockchain encryptions for storing data.
+Krispy Kreme said the event affected operations at some locations and estimated costs incurred so far to be $14 million, which, the company said will be covered in part by its cyber insurance policy.7

 One of many cyber-criminal organizations, ALPHV and its subgroup Scattered Spider exemplify the modern cyber threat: agile, identity-focused, and capable of bypassing even mature security programs through a mix of human manipulation and control evasion.
 These groups were behind the MGM Resorts and Caesars Entertainment breaches in 2023 and they continue to focus much of their efforts on hospitality companies.